UFO sightings in Brazil: 1957

+"In the search for a motive one U. S. Air Force officer recalled the Project Sign report.
+Some project members believed the Earth had been observed periodically by an advanced race, and their opinions were on record:

-"Such civilization could see that in Earth we now have atomic bombs and that we are quickly improving our rockets.
-Given the past history of mankind - frequent wars showing a belligerent human race - they must have become alarmed.
-We should, therefore, expect, especially at these times, to receive such visits.
-According to this, the main objective of the aliens would be to watch our space improvements, fearing we could become a threat to other planets.
-If this hypothesis is exact, it could be expanded to link the launching of the Sputniks with the attack to the Fort Itaipu.
-However, this sounded absurd for all investigators.
-It would mean that the aliens would be worried about our firsts steps in space, and by small space ships so primitive that would look like a canoe if compared to a transatlantic liner.
-It would also mean that those burnings had the purpose of demonstrating the superior weapons they could use against the aggressive explorers coming from the Earth.
-However, we were still far from piloted space flight, even to the Moon.
-According to human logic, we would not be able to threaten a superior space ship - not now nor later."
+'Such a civilization might observe that on Earth we now have atomic bombs and are fast developing [space] rockets.
+In view of the past history of mankind [frequent wars indicating a belligerent human race] they should be alarmed.
+We should therefore expect at this time above all to behold such visitations.'

+According to this, the aliens' main purpose was to keep watch on our space developments, in fear that we would become a threat to other worlds.
+If this theory were correct, it might be stretched to link the launching of the Sputniks with the Fort Itaipu attack.

+But this seemed preposterous, as all the investigators agreed.
+It would mean that the aliens were worried by our first feeble steps into space, by tiny spacecraft as primitive as a dugout canoe compared with an ocean liner.
+It would also mean that the burnings were intended as a demonstration of superior weapons they could use against aggressive explorers from Earth.
+But we were years from manned space travel, even to the moon.
+By human logic, we could not possibly menace an advanced space race now — if ever."

 In 2008, a document reporting the incident was written at the Brazilian Embassy in the United States.